Dragon Ball Z: Super Butōden 2: Development and release

 Dragon Ball Z: Super Butōden 2 was created by most of the same team who previously worked on the original Super Butōden, with producer Toshihiro Suzuki and Shinsaku Shimada returning to helm its production and direction respectively.
 Members under the pseudonyms "JC Pyjama", "Maruko" and "Maruko Père" assisted as programmers.
 Both music and sound design were handled by Akihito "Switch•E" Suita, Kenji Yamamoto and Yuki "Kumatarou" Sabakuma.
 The French translation was written by Sylvie Bomstein and Takeshi Yasukawa.
 Other people also assisted with its development.
 According to Suzuki, development of the sequel began after completion of the original Super Butōden, with most of the staff reuniting again after a one-week vacation.
 The team decided to increase the number of stages while introducing adventure elements to the martial arts tournament mode, in addition to pushing characters from the Dragon Ball Z films into the game.
 The underwater stage was commissioned to Toei Animation.

 Dragon Ball Z: Super Butōden 2 was first released by Bandai in Japan on December 17, 1993.
 The game was first slated to be released across Europe in April 1994 before being published in June 1994 by Bandai under the title Dragon Ball Z: La Légende Saien.
 On December 21, 1993, an album was published exclusively in Japan by Columbia, featuring arranged songs composed by Yamamoto.
 A translated English version for the Latin American market titled Dragon Ball was previewed in 1996 but never released.
 In 2015, the Japanese version of Super Butōden 2 was included as a pre-order bonus for Dragon Ball Z: Extreme Butōden on Nintendo 3DS for those who pre-ordered in the United Kingdom through retailer GAME or in the United States through online retailer Amazon using an email with a code to download the title, marking its first appearance in North American regions.

+Music

+Dragon Ball Z: Super Butoden 2 Game Music (ドラゴンボールZ超武闘伝ゲームミュージック, Doragon Bōru Zetto Chō Butōden Tzū Gēmu Myūjikku) is the official licensed soundtrack of the video game.
+It was released by Forte Music Entertainment on December 21, 1993.

+This album features arranged tracks, two of which were performed by a live orchestra and the rest remixed reprises.